-U.S. jobless claims fall as labor market tightens further
+U.S. jobless claims, layoffs decline as labor market tightens

 WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell last week, pointing to a tightening labor market that likely keeps the Federal Reserve on course to announce plans next month to start reducing its massive bond portfolio.

+Labor market strength was also underscored by another report on Thursday showing U.S.-based employers in July announced the fewest job cuts in eight months.
+But a slowdown in services sector activity last month put a wrinkle on the economy's brightening prospects.

-Initial claims for state unemployment benefits decreased 5,000 to a seasonally adjusted 240,000 for the week ended July 29, the Labor Department said on Thursday.
+Initial claims for state unemployment benefits decreased 5,000 to a seasonally adjusted 240,000 for the week ended July29, the Labor Department said.
+Economists had forecast claims falling to 242,000.

-Data for the prior week was revised to show 1,000 more applications received than previously reported.
-Economists polled by Reuters had forecast claims falling to 242,000.
+"The labor market remains tight as a drum even if it is not throwing off the sparks of higher wages and more inflation," said Chris Rupkey, chief economist at MUFG in New York.
+"The Fed can continue mopping up the stimulus provided to fight the financial crisis and recession."

 Claims have now been below 300,000, a threshold associated with a healthy labor market, for 126 straight weeks.
 That is the longest such stretch since 1970, when the labor market was smaller.
 The labor market is near full employment, with the jobless rate at 4.4 percent.